GiottoVerducci/rulebook2024/content.md

 again gets the impulse back.

 ### **IMPORTANT TERMS IN THE GAME**
-> **The Golden Rule for Cards:** Whenever the cards contradict the rules,
-> the cards take precedence.

-**Rules of Card Ownership:** The cards you start the game with are referred to as "owned".
-Your cards can become controlled by other Methuselahs but are never owned by them.
-At the end of the game, the cards you own are returned to you.
-If you are ousted before the end of the game, any cards that you own that other Methuselahs control remain in play until burned as normal.

 **Locking and Unlocking:** During play, you will turn cards sideways 90º to lock them, indicating that the cards have been used for some